Skip to main content

 Where to Use Variables

-You can use variables in any input or text field where you see this icon "{}".
-This includes:
+You can use variables in the input or text fields below :

 • Widget title